draeger-lab/SPECIMEN/docs/source/dev-notes.rst

 .. note::

-    The pipeline has yet to be tested on different species and specifically Eukarya, if it works without problems on those as well.
+    The workflow has yet to be tested on different species and specifically Eukarya, if it works without problems on those as well.

 ``dev``: ONGOING
 ^^^^^^^^^^^^^^^^